yoniker/PokerVault/Lessons from live poker/My games 2025.md

 Another hand that bothers me: I had QTs, flop was ATK, checked around, turn blank fish bet $15, in my hand i was like, I will call now and can bluff river, river blank, he bet $25, I raised to $75.
 I think that I had two mistakes right there:
 1. My story didn't make a lot of sense maybe.
 If I had KQ/TT I would have raised turn mostly
 2. If I want the fish to fold an A, I have to go larger.
 He called my $75 raise with A4o, snapped.

+I played tired today, and couldn't think clearly.
+I need to develop a